-In preparation for data collection, QSI reviewed the project area and developed a specialized flight plan to ensure complete coverage of the Platte River LiDAR study area at the target point density of \geq 6.0 points/m2 (\geq 0.56 points/ft2).
+In preparation for data collection, QSI reviewed the project area and developed a specialized flight plan to ensure complete coverage of the Platte River LiDAR study area at the target point density of ≥ 6.0 points/m2.
 Acquisition parameters including orientation relative to terrain, flight altitude, pulse rate, scan angle, and ground speed were adapted to optimize flight paths and flight times while meeting all contract specifications.
-QSI closely monitored and coordinated acquisition time frames with a planned "low water event" following a dam release, in order to maximize the potential for mapping the bathymetry of the river.

 Factors such as satellite constellation availability and weather windows must be considered during the planning stage.
-Any weather hazards or conditions affecting the flights were continuously monitored due to their potential impact on the daily success of airborne and ground operations.
-In addition, logistical considerations including private property access, potential air space restrictions, channel flow rates, and water clarity were reviewed (Figure 2 through Figure 4).
+Any weather hazards or conditions affecting the flight were continuously monitored due to their potential impact on the daily success of airborne and ground operations.
+In addition, logistical considerations including private property access, potential air space restrictions, channel flow rates (Figure 2 and Figure 3), and water clarity were reviewed.

-Figure 2: USGS Station 06770500 gauge height along the Platte River at the time of LiDAR acquisition
+Figure 2: USGS Station 06770200 flow rates along the Platte River at the time of LiDAR acquisition

-Figure 3: USGS Station 06770200 flow rates along the Platte River at the time of LiDAR acquisition
+Figure 3: USGS Station 06770500 gauge height along the Platte River at the time of LiDAR acquisition